securityfirst/tent-content/contents_en/information/passwords/advanced/tips-for-using-password-managers.md

 There are few things to keep in mind when using password databases.

 *   If you lose or accidentally delete your only copy of a password database, you will no longer have access to any of the accounts for which it contained passwords.
-This makes it extremely important that you back up your KeePass database.
+This makes it extremely important that you back up your KeePassXC database.
 Read our [Backing Up lesson](umbrella://lesson/backing-up) for instructions on how to do this.
-*   If you forget your KeePass master password, there is no way to recover it or the contents of the database.
+*   If you forget your KeePassXC master password, there is no way to recover it or the contents of the database.
 So, be sure to choose a master password that is both secure and memorable!

 *   It is also crucially important to keep your password manager itself secure.